kahkengwong/CEP-IP_Framework/README.md

 - Key methodologies of this study include identification of cells most well-predicted by the model: If a cell is well-predicted, it should have high **explanatory power (EP)**.
 These cells are termed as **top-ranked EP (TREP) cells** — those most strongly harboring the GOI-DFG module.
 These crucial steps are detailed in part (V) of the figure above.

 - Another key method is to binarize the GOI-DFG transcriptional space by **inflection point (IP)** into **pre-IP and post-IP regions**.
-These regions exhibit distinct distribution patterns of TREP cells, producing **quadrants of four subpopulations of cells with different biology**, revealed through GO enrichment and Monocle3 trajectory analysis.
+These regions exhibit distinct distribution patterns of TREP cells, producing **quadrants of four subpopulations of cells with different biology**, revealed through GO enrichment and Monocle3 analysis.

 - Collectively, this forms the **CEP-IP framework** detailed in the next section.